How to Get From Puerto Vallarta to Guadalajara: Safe Transportation Guide [2025]

 Wondering how to get from Puerto Vallarta to Guadalajara?
+For the best prices for bus travel, look at BusBud.com.
+There is 62 different departures from Guadalajara to Puerto Vallarta.
 In this article, I’ll cover the main ways to get between the two cities to help you decide which transportation method is best for you.

 Whether you’re planning to spend a few days in Guadalajara or just passing through on your way to the airport, this guide will outline the best options for getting there from Puerto Vallarta.